mejiaj/mejiaj/src/pages/blog/post/making-the-blog.md

 I even have [releases](https://github.com/mejiaj/mejiaj/releases) to capture the history of the site, [issues](https://github.com/mejiaj/mejiaj/issues) to track work, and pull requests explaining the things I've done.

-### Upgrading AstroJS

-When I originally implemented AstroJS it was on version `0.20.12`, when I came back it was already in 1x beta.
-Upgrading wasn't going to be straightforward, but it wasn't too bad.

 #### Differences moving to beta

 ##### Simpler configs